 Smart contact lenses to detect diseases

-Biomarkers will give rise to diagnostic contact lenses to detect and monitor diseases including diabetes, cancer, and dry eye disease.
+Biomarkers will give rise to diagnostic contact lenses to detect and monitor diseases including diabetes and more.
 And progress in integrated circuits will enable in-lens monitoring for glaucoma, and even for early detection of diseases such as hypertension, stroke, and diabetes.

 Ocular disease treatment and management will likewise benefit from progress in fluid dynamics, materials science, and microelectronics.
 Dehydration-resistant materials will offer alternative therapies for dry eye disease.
 And liquid crystal cells that replicate the pupil and iris will be able to filter incoming light to overcome physiological defects, such as problems with color vision.

 More accurate than eye drops in delivering medicines

 Drug-delivering contact lenses may offer more accurate dosing than traditional eye drops, and also reduce their many known side effects.